 Practical computing in this course

-The programming and computational portions of this course are important, and students will need to work at these parts, but I am very flexible about how you accomplish them.
-You will almost certainly want to use one of the following three languages:
+The programming and computational portions of this course are important!
+Students will need to make an effort at independently learning some programming, and I am very flexible about how you accomplish this.
+You can turn in homework and projects using any programming language.

 - Python with the numpy and matplotlib libraries